nikbearbrown/mba-business-law/chapters/07-contract-law.md

 ---

-## Connections forward

-Chapter 8 turns to *sales contracts* — the specific UCC Article 2 framework that governs sales of goods between merchants and between merchants and consumers.
-The framework modifies the common-law rules in commercially important ways.

----

 ## AI Wayback Machine

-The ideas in this chapter didn't appear from nowhere. **Karl Llewellyn** led the drafting of the Uniform Commercial Code in the 1940s and 50s — modernizing US commercial law into a single framework adopted (with variations) by every state.
+The ideas in this chapter didn't appear from nowhere. **Karl Llewellyn** led the drafting of the Uniform Commercial Code in the 1940s and 50s — modernizing U.S. commercial law into a single framework adopted (with variations) by every state.
 The contract sections you study today are largely his.

 **Run this:**